6 things to do when everything is crashing down on you

 1. De-stress yourself

 The first step is to get some immediate relief and de-stress yourself.
-Take some deep breaths, go for a quick walk, get in some exercises – there are a lot of things you can do to give yourself some breathing room.
-Here’s a useful article on 5 ways to calm down.
+Take some deep breaths, go for a quick walk, get in some exercise – there are a lot of things you can do to give yourself some breathing room.
+Think of the airline approach – you have to take care of yourself before you can take care of others.
+Here’s a useful article on 9 ways to calm down.

 2. Know what you want